Condos, condominiums colorful, orange yellow multicolored buildings facade exterior with windows, palm trees, real estate property in Spain.

 3. Passive Income And Pass-Through Deduction

-Under the terms of the Tax Cuts and Jobs Act of 2017, a helpful tax deduction was created for real estate investors, small business owners and self-employed professionals.
-This deduction is known as the qualified business income (QBI) deduction, or pass-through tax deduction.
+The Tax Cuts and Jobs Act of 2017 created a helpful tax deduction for real estate investors, small business owners and self-employed professionals.
+This deduction is called the qualified business income (QBI) deduction, or pass-through tax deduction.

 4. Capital Gains Tax

-If you’re involved or thinking of getting involved in the world of real estate investment, you’ve probably heard of capital gains tax.
+If you’re involved in the world of real estate investment, you’ve probably heard of capital gains tax.
 Essentially, whenever you sell an asset that grows in value, you may be required to pay taxes on the profits gained from that investment.
 This includes properties such as:

 Capital gains tax is generally applied to appreciation on your investments, but it can vary depending on how much you earn, how long you’ve owned the asset and your tax filing status.